What are Website Terms and Conditions of Sale?

 Yes, it’s a legal requirement under Australian Consumer Law.
 You MUST display T&Cs on your website if you are selling online.
 ACL gives consumers certain rights and guarantees relating to refunds, repairs or replacement of goods and services.

-The ACCC can issue fines for websites which are non-compliant.
+The ACCC can issue fines for websites that are non-compliant.

 What does the Website Terms and Conditions of Sale template cover?

 Our Website Terms and Conditions template includes everything you need:

 - Ecommerce – no agreement formed until you process and accept an order and send confirmation to the customer